Community notes reduce engagement with and diffusion of false information online: Additional Details Concerning Data Collection and Processing

 \subsection{Post Partisanship Classification}

-We used the Claude 3.5-Sonnet V2 model (``claude-3-5-sonnet-v2@20241022'') to label the partisanship of English-language posts, as well as to provide a number of other nominal and ordinal classifications of the post.
+We used the Claude 3.5-Sonnet V2 model (``claude−3−5-sonnet-v2@20241022'') to label the partisanship of English-language posts.
 The prompt used was ``Please annotate the tweet below using the following schema.
 It is okay if you cannot view photos, videos, or links from the tweet, but please do your best to interpret the text and any available context.
 Ensure that your response ends with a correctly formatted JSON containing all requested columns.
 Make sure that you do not include any other text after the JSON.''
 A full JSON schema was provided, in which the description of the partisanship class was given as ``The political leaning of the tweet content.
 The category `unknown' indicates the political leaning is unclear, and `none' indicates the content is not political.''
 (In plots, ``unknown'' was changed to ``ambiguous'' and ``none'' was changed to ``non-political'' for clarity.)
-There were 904 posts labeled as ``left,'' 1,361 posts labeled as ``right,'' 53 posts labeled as ``center,'' 692 posts labeled as ``unknown,'' 1,910 labeled as ``none,'' 1,580 non-English posts not labeled, and 253 posts not labeled due to irretrievable post text.
-Full details for reproduction, including descriptions of the other classifications made by the model, are available in the code repository for this project.
+There were 904 posts labeled as ``left,'' 1,360 posts labeled as ``right,'' 53 posts labeled as ``center,'' 691 posts labeled as ``unknown,'' 1,908 labeled as ``none,'' 1,580 non-English posts not labeled, and 261 posts not labeled due to unavailable post text.